 - Accuracy and presentation in an appropriate academic style.

-The student will be able historicise political approaches to film and television.
+The student will be able to understand and critically evaluate the major political approaches that have been taken in the study of film and television.

 The student will be able to combine these readings with close textual analysis to articulate the specific political viewpoint/s of particular films and television programmes.